Nurbzz188/AutoUnpack/README.md

         -   **7-Zip Path**: Point the app to your `7z.exe` file (e.g., `C:\Program Files\7-Zip\7z.exe`).
     -   **Tweak Your Options**: Enable or disable features like deleting archives or creating subfolders to match your workflow.

-    Your settings are saved automatically, so you'll only need to do this once!

 ---